zdravkov/kendo-docs/api/web/scheduler.md

 The number of time slots to display per major tick.

+> Note that the minorTickCount value should set to number heigher than 0.

 #### Example - set the number of time slots

     <div id="scheduler"></div>